Egypt stocks plunge after Mursi power grab

 Just last week, investor confidence was helped by a preliminary agreement with the International Monetary Fund over a $4.8 billion loan needed to shore up state finances.

+Issued late on Thursday, the Mursi decree marks an effort to consolidate his influence after he successfully sidelined Mubarak-era generals in August.
+Analysts say it reflects Muslim Brotherhood suspicions of sections of a judiciary that is largely unreformed from the Mubarak era.

-Mursi's decree removes judicial review of decisions he takes until a new parliament is elected, expected early next year.
+The decree defends from judicial review decisions taken by Mursi until a new parliament is elected.
+That vote is expected early next year.

-It also shields the Islamist-dominated assembly writing Egypt's new constitution from a raft of legal challenges that have threatened it with dissolution, and offers the same protection to the Islamist-controlled upper house of parliament.
+It also shields the Islamist-dominated assembly writing Egypt's new constitution from a raft of legal challenges that have threatened the body with dissolution, and offers the same protection to the Islamist-controlled upper house of parliament.

 Many of Mursi's political opponents share the view that Egypt's judiciary needs reform.
-Mursi's new powers allowed him to sack the prosecutor general, a holdover from the Mubarak era who is unpopular among reformists of all stripes.
-But his liberal critics see the decree as a threat to democracy.
+But they see the decree as a threat to the country's nascent democracy.

-"What is confusing is that it seems the revolutionaries are meshing with the remnants of the old regime," said Nafaa.

-(Additional reporting by Yasmine Saleh in Cairo and Philip Barbara in Washington; Editing by Peter Graff)